felixalacampagne/account/mysql.md

 has created tables for the sequences and the 'next_val' column can be set to the next value to be used.
 Need to experiment with adding records without id to see if it really gets automatically applied.

+In the end I decided to revert to the 'IDENTITY' ID generation type.
+This translates to the mysql AUTO_INCREMENT.
+It appears the AUTO_INCREMENT is aware of the explicit IDs in the CSV files and automatically adjusts itself when the LOAD DATA is performed.

 NB Workbench needs a configuration to allow updates and deletes without where clauses!
 Edit > Preferences > SQL Editor > Safe updates